 However, the rain gods decided to show them the Lake District at her wettest.
 It rained for two days but we did get some breaks in the downpours to look around this stunning part of the world.
 They kept smiling throughout!

 Daw Bank Cottage

-We stayed from Friday to Monday at delightful Daw Bank cottage in Chapel Stile in the heart of the Langdale Valley It’s one of the many Good Life Cottage Company properties all around southern Lakeland.
-Daw Bank has three good-sized bedrooms, including a large master bedroom in the loft, and all the facilities you’d expect from a quality self-catering property.
-We had got together to discuss Travelator Media 2016 campaigns (highlights will include Menorca in the Spanish Balearics and a road trip across Canada) and some exciting projects we are working on.
+We stayed from Friday to Monday at delightful Daw Bank cottage in Chapel Stile in the heart of the Langdale Valley It’s one of the many Good Life Lake District Cottages properties all around southern Lakeland.
+Daw Bank had three good-sized bedrooms, including a large master bedroom in the loft, and all the facilities you’d expect from a quality self-catering property.
+We had got together to discuss Travelator Media campaigns (highlights include Menorca in the Spanish Balearics and a road trip across Canada) and some exciting projects we are working on.
 The other key member of the Travelator Media team, Gary Bembridge (Tips for Travellers), was on a world cruise so couldn’t be with us.)

 Travelator Media provides a one-stop solution for creating inspiring travel campaigns targeted at the 40+ UK quality traveller interested in arts, culture, food and finding new travel experiences.
 Travelator Media is a group of established, proven and award-winning travel content creators; we are in the target traveller market ourselves.
 We co-ordinate and manage mixed-media campaigns with Tourist Boards, DMOs, resorts, accommodation providers, tourism attractions and others in the Tourism and Hospitality sectors.
 Recent campaigns include exploring South Tyrol and Canada Spring Watch.
 Find out more about Travelator Media here